Extended Goldman symplectic structure in Fock-Goncharov coordinates

 Similarly, the handle number $\ell$ carries the edges with jump matrices $A_\ell$, $D_{2\ell-1}$, $P_{2\ell-1}$, $P_{2\ell}$ and $B_\ell^{-1} A_\ell^{-1} B_\ell$ as shown in Fig.\ref{figAMzip}, bottom.

 The notations for the edge matrices indicated in Fig.\ref{figAMzip} are the same as the ones used in Section \ref{secinv}.
-Now we are in a position to formulate the mail theorem of this section.
+Now we are in a position to formulate the main theorem of this section.

-\begin{theorem} The form ${\mathcal W}$ \eqref{defCh} is related to the form $\Omega(\Sigma_{AM})$ as follows: \be {\mathcal W}=- \f{1}{2}\Omega(\Sigma_{AM}) \la{OmW} \ee \end{theorem} {\bf Proof.} The proof is a direct computation using the general definition \eqref{dThgen} of $\Omega(\Sigma)$.
+\begin{theorem} The form ${\mathcal W}$ \eqref{defCh} is related to the form $\Omega(\Sigma_{AM})$ as follows: \be {\mathcal W}= \f{1}{2}\Omega(\Sigma_{AM})\;. \la{OmW} \ee \end{theorem} {\bf Proof.} The proof is a direct computation using the general definition \eqref{dThgen} of $\Omega(\Sigma)$.
 Namely, there are $N + 2g +1$ vertices ${\bf V}(\Sigma_{AM})$ (excluding the univalent vertices $t_j$).
 The contribution of the vertex $z_0$ of valence $N+2g$ to $\Omega(\Sigma_{AM})$ \eqref{dThgen} is given by the first term in \eqref{OMAM}.
 This is seen by noticing that the matrices on the corresponding edges are $J_{j} = M_{j}$, $j=1,\dots, N$ and then $J_{N+1} = {A_1}$, $J_{N+2} ={ B_1^{-1}A_1^{-1}B_1}$ and so on.
 Using the notation $K_{\ell} = J_{1} \cdots J_{\ell}$ (which coincides with the definition \eqref{defK}) the corresponding term in \eqref{dThgen} can be written as

 Now observe that $J_\ell = K_{\ell-1}^{-1} K_{\ell}$; thus

 Using this relation we get

 which coincides with (twice) the first term in \eqref{OMAM}.